Dentists Gather to Sink Their Teeth into Bench-to-Chair side Research

-More than 100 dentists and other oral health care providers from the northeast U.S. recently gathered in Rochester as part of a nationwide translational research effort aimed at improving the public’s oral health.
+This month more than 100 dentists and other oral health care providers from the northeast U.S. gathered in Rochester as part of one of the largest translational research efforts nationwide aimed at improving the public’s oral health.

 The group is part of the National Dental Practice Based Research Network, funded by a $67 million National Institutes of Health/National Institute of Dental and Craniofacial Research grant.
 The lead institution is the University of Alabama at Birmingham and Eastman Institute for Oral Health houses one of the six U.S. regional centers and is responsible for research activities in the northeast.
 The Network is a consortium of nearly 5,000 U.S. providers representing dental practices and clinics who are devoted to conducting research with practical impact on care, paying special attention to topics that lack good evidence.